AckerlyXu/heima/articles/sql-database/sql-database-in-memory.md

 In-Memory OLTP includes memory-optimized tables, which are used for storing user data.
 These tables are required to fit in memory.
 Because you manage memory directly in the SQL Database service, we have the  concept of a quota for user data.
 This idea is referred to as *In-Memory OLTP storage*.

 Each supported standalone database pricing tier and each elastic pool pricing tier includes a certain amount of In-Memory OLTP storage.
 At the time of writing, you get a gigabyte of storage for every 125 database transaction units (DTUs) or elastic database transaction units (eDTUs).

-The [SQL Database service tiers](sql-database-service-tiers.md) article has the official list of the In-Memory OLTP storage that is available for each supported standalone database and elastic pool pricing tier.
+For more information, see [Resource limits](sql-database-resource-limits.md).

 The following items count toward your In-Memory OLTP storage cap: